borvanov/learn.blockchain/README.md

 INFURA_NODE_HTTP_ADDRESS is an http URL to node in Ethereum system where we want to deploy the contract.

+To deploy to INFURA node you also need to specify a chain ID.
+This is something you can obtain using _getChainId_ method from _web3_ library.

 Run the command:
 `truffle deploy --network production`